HenryNg101/ctf-write-ups/Over_the_wire/Bandit/Level 27 -> 28/README.md

 Hmm, interesting.
 So now I'm working with version control again, which is git.
 Version control systems are used to track projects, especially when you working as a team.
 Github is a big website to store all of those projects on the entire Internet (And also where I'm writing my walkthrough on).
 So, to clone (or download) a project, in case you want to look at other's source code, you just need to use **git clone**.
-Log in, and I see that there's a README file.
+Log in, go to destination that I set before, and I see that there's a README file.
 README file is also a file that is used in coding projects as a short document for the project (Read more [here](https://en.wikipedia.org/wiki/README)).
 Print it out, you got the password for next level.